 9. Sales and Marketing

 Businesses only exist if they can actually sell their products and services.
-Which means they need sales and marketing teams to drum up demand and sales.
+This means they need sales and marketing teams to drum up demand and sales.

-Professional and business service job openings are up 32% over the past year as companies try to regain their footing in the wake of the pandemic.
-And with some competitors having inevitably fallen victim to it, the survivors now look to grow and take on as much of the newly-available market share as possible.
+Professional and business service job openings are up 55% over the past year as companies try to regain their footing in the wake of the pandemic.
+And with some competitors having inevitably fallen victim to it, the survivors now look to grow and take on as much of the newly available market share as possible.